westman-naturalists/westman-naturalists.github.io/event_advertising/ebrandon.md

 Westman Naturalists - Nature Walk at Lake Clementi

 We'll be walking around Lake Clementi, a small lake south of Brandon home to many birds and insects.
 There will also be an opportunity to learn about the history of the Brandon Hills area.
-We will park at the (east end of Lake Clementi Rd)[https://lmdzvb.clicks.mlsend.com/tj/cl/eyJ2Ijoie1wiYVwiOjQzNzkwMixcImxcIjoxNTg5NTQ1MDUwNTQ5Nzk0NjcsXCJyXCI6MTU4OTU0NTE4NTI5MTgxNDkxfSIsInMiOiI5ODViYzIzZGE5MTBmZjkxIn0].
+We will park at the [east end of Lake Clementi Rd](https://lmdzvb.clicks.mlsend.com/tj/cl/eyJ2Ijoie1wiYVwiOjQzNzkwMixcImxcIjoxNTg5NTQ1MDUwNTQ5Nzk0NjcsXCJyXCI6MTU4OTU0NTE4NTI5MTgxNDkxfSIsInMiOiI5ODViYzIzZGE5MTBmZjkxIn0).

 The walk will be along a gravel road with occasional traffic, approximately 2.5km long.
 Dress for the weather and bring bug spray!

-Participation: No sign up is required for this event, though there will be a waiver to sign.
+**Participation**: No sign up is required for this event, though there will be a waiver to sign.